-3) Board Evaluation and Assessment: To ensure optimum Board performance, the CGC provides that the Company shall ensure that all its Directors are provided with comprehensive training, including an 8-hour orientation program for first-time Directors and 4-hour relevant annual continuing training for all Directors.
-Directors of AT complied with the annual corporate governance training requirement of four (4) hours for 2021.
-Directors attended the online in-house Advanced Corporate Governance Training seminar conducted by the Institute of Corporate Directors held last September 30, 2021 through Zoom meetings.
+5) Board Evaluation and Assessment: To ensure optimum Board performance, the CGC provides that the Company shall ensure that all its Directors are provided with comprehensive training, including an 8-hour orientation program for first-time Directors and 4-hour relevant annual continuing training for all Directors.
+Directors of AT complied with the annual corporate governance training requirement of four (4) hours for 2022.
+Directors attended a corporate governance training seminar conducted last 20 July 2022 by BDO Unibank, Inc. where Keynote speaker Prof. Kishore Mahbubani of the Asia Research Institute, National University of Singapore provided valuable insights on geopolitical risk in the face of fierce geopolitical contest among world superpowers and the continuing rise of Asia and the ASEAN.
+S&P Global, on the other hand, talked about sustainability and the role of boards, with focus on climate change and biodiversity challenges that companies are facing today.

-The Board, guided by AT's Performance Evaluation Policy and Guidelines, also regularly carries out evaluations to appraise its performance as a body, measure the Board's effectiveness through a guided process, evaluate whether it possesses the right mix of backgrounds and competencies to foster the longterm success of AT, and to sustain its competitiveness and profitability in the manner consistent with its corporate objectives and the long-term best interests of its Shareholders and other Stakeholders.
+The Board, guided by AT's Performance Evaluation Policy and Guidelines, also regularly carries out evaluations to appraise its performance as a body, measure the Board's effectiveness through a guided process, evaluate whether it possesses the right mix of backgrounds and competencies to foster the long-term success of AT, and to sustain its competitiveness and profitability in the manner consistent with its corporate objectives and the long-term best interests of its Shareholders and other Stakeholders.
 The Board conducts an annual self-assessment of its performance, including performance of the Chairman, individual Members and Committees.
-Every three (3) years, the assessment is conducted by an external facilitator.
-The 2019 annual self-assessment was completed by the Board and has been assessed by an external facilitator.
+Every three (3) years, the assessment is conducted by an external facilitator in accordance with the Company's Code of Corporate Governance.
+The 2022 annual self-assessment was completed by the Board as conducted by an external facilitator.

 Item 11.
 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT i.
-Security Ownership of Certain Record and Beneficial Owners (of more than 5%) as of 28 February 2022:
+Security Ownership of Certain Record and Beneficial Owners (of more than 5%) as of 28 February 2023:

-Title of Class Name & Address of Record Owner and Relationship with Issuer Name of Beneficial Owner & Relationship with Record Owner Citizenship No. of Shares Held 2 Percentage Held (%) Common SM Investments Corporation (SMIC) 10th Floor, One E-Com Center Mall of Asia Complex, Pasay City (Shareholder) SMIC 3 Filipino 1,212,028,143 34.05 Common Alakor Corporation (Alakor) Quad Alpha Centrum 125 Pioneer St., Mandaluyong City (Shareholder) Alakor 4 Filipino 387,239,661 10.87 Common Anglo Philippine Holdings Corporation (Anglo) Quad Alpha Centrum 125 Pioneer St., Mandaluyong City (Shareholder) Anglo5 Filipino 1,019,570,792 28.64 Common PCD Nominee Corp.
-(Filipino) 6 (PCNC) 37F Tower 1, The Enterprise Center, Ayala Ave., Makati City PCD Participants 7 Filipino 1,730,196,939 48.61 ii.
-Security Ownership of Directors and Executive Officers of AT as of 28 February 2022:
+Title of Class Name & Address of Record Owner and Relationship with Issuer Name of Beneficial Owner & Relationship with Record Owner - No. of Shares Held 2 Percentage Held (%) Common SM Investments Corporation (SMIC) 10th Floor, One E-Com Center Mall of Asia Complex, Pasay City (Shareholder) SMIC 3 Filipino 1,212,028,143 34.05 Common Alakor Corporation (Alakor) Quad Alpha Centrum 125 Pioneer St., Mandaluyong City (Shareholder) Alakor 4 Filipino 384,856,600 10.81 Common Anglo Philippine Holdings Corporation (Anglo) Quad Alpha Centrum 125 Pioneer St., Mandaluyong City (Shareholder) Anglo5 Filipino 1,019,570,792 28.64 Common PCD Nominee Corp.
+(Filipino) 6 (PCNC) 37F Tower 1, The Enterprise Center, Ayala Ave., Makati City PCD Participants' Filipino 1,727,437,378 48.53 ii.
+Security Ownership of Directors and Executive Officers of AT as of 28 February 2023:

-Title of Class Name of Beneficial Owner and Position Citizenship Amount and Nature of Beneficial Ownership Percentage of Ownership Common Alfredo C. Ramos 8 (Director/Chairman of the Board) Filipino 1,417,195,887 (D, I) 39.81 Frederic C. DyBuncio Filipino Common (Director/Vice-Chairman) 1,001 (I) 0.00 Common Martin C. Buckingham (Director) British 10,078,902 (I) 0.28
+Title of Class Name of Beneficial Owner and Position Citizenship Amount and Nature of Beneficial Ownership Percentage of Ownership Common Frederic C. DyBuncio (Director/Chairman) Filipino 1,001 (D/I) 0.00 Common Isidro A. Consunji (Director) Filipino 95,991,305 (D/I) 2.70 Common Adrian Paulino S. Ramos (Director/President) Filipino 5,288,010 (D/I) 0.15 Common Gerard Anton S. Ramos (Director) Filipino 3,411,000 (D/I) 0.09 Common Jose T. Sio (Director) Filipino 1,001 (D/I) 0.00 Presentacion S. Ramos (Director) Filipino 6,270,000 (I) 0.18 Common Gerardo S. Limlingan, Jr.